Bill Self reveals how much Tyran Stokes decision factored into returning for 2026-27 season

 Ultimately, though, with the two-week NCAA Transfer Portal window opening at midnight April 6, following Michigan’s 69-63 national championship win over UConn, Self knew he didn’t have a lot of time to waste weighing his future.
 Especially if he was going to land commitment of Tyran Stokes, Rivals’ No. 1 overall recruit in the 2026 class.

-Nearly one month later, Self’s quick decision to return paid off when Stokes, the 6-foot-7 Five-Star Plus+ small forward out of Rainier Beach (Louisville, KY), committed to the Jayhawks on April 28, picking Kansas over heavy interest from Kentucky and Oregon.
+Nearly one month later, Self’s quick decision to return paid off when Stokes, the 6-foot-7 Five-Star Plus+ small forward out of Rainier Beach (Louisville, KY), committed to the Jayhawks on April 28.
+He picked Kansas over heavy interest from Kentucky and Oregon.

 - 1New